lzim/mtl/blue/session05/s05_learner/mtl_session05_see.md

 ### Orient yourself to the landing page
 - Look at: Team name, navigation icons, player name, welcome text, sections with blue headers.

-**Tips & Tricks**
+**Tips & Tricks** [JENN - PLEASE REMOVE WHAT SEEMS EXESSIVE]
 - Click on the "Tutor" icons for an "over the shoulder" orientation to the different icons, blue headers, and functions of each page.
 - Click on the "Team" icon to chat with your team or facilitator.
 - Click on the "More Info" icon for more information on the sim UI.
 - Click on the "News" icon for news flashes on discussion items.
 - Click on the "Report Bug" Icon in the top nav bar to report issues (scroll to the bottom of the page for instructions on reporting a bug).
-- - Click on the "Community" button on the bottom right if you have an idea, you like something or if you have a question
+- Click on the "Community" button on the bottom right if you have an idea, you like something or if you have a question

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_3.0/sim_ui_home.gif)](#DontLink)